isomorphic-software/smartclient-docs/classes/SystemDoneConfig.md

 ## Attr: SystemDoneConfig.includeRedraws

 ### Description
-Should the system wait for any outstanding redraws to complete before [AutoTest.isSystemDone](AutoTest.md#classmethod-autotestissystemdone) returns true?
+Should the system wait for any outstanding redraws to complete before [isSystemDone](#method-issystemdone) returns true?

 **Flags**: IR